michaelkalish2008/ds-guide/README.md

 2. The .env file is our "hidden" file containing our API keys.
 These are to be kept secret and not stored in Github.
 Go to OpenAI, LangSmith, Supabase, etc. to get your keys!
 3. Configurations and settings apply generally to the repo and so will be stored in config.yaml and settings.py.
 4. .gitignore (another "hidden" file) ensures that certain files are not uploaded to Github.
-5. This repo follows the convention of locating code in a source (src) directory.
+5. The lessons are organized in phases to progressively build data science skills.

 Below is layout of the repo:

-├── src/
-│   ├── lessons/
-│   │   ├── phase1_llm_literacy/      # LLM Literacy & Responsible AI
+├── phase1_literacy/              # LLM Literacy & Critical Thinking
-│   │   ├── phase2_development/        # Development Foundation
+├── phase2_setup/                 # Development Environment Setup
-│   │   ├── phase3_genai/             # GenAI Implementation
+├── phase3_languages/             # Programming Languages & Commands
-│   │   ├── phase4_data_pipeline/     # Data Pipeline (SQL & Pandas)
+├── phase4_data_analysis/         # Data Analysis (SQL & Pandas)
+├── phase5_genai/                 # GenAI Implementation
-│   │   ├── phase5_text_patterns/     # Text & Patterns (NLP & ML)
+├── phase6_nlp/                   # NLP & Text Processing
-│   │   ├── phase6_advanced_ai/       # Advanced AI Systems
+├── phase7_advanced_genai/        # Advanced GenAI Systems
-│   │   └── phase7_stats/             # Statistics & Trust
+├── phase8_stats/                 # Statistics & Hypothesis Testing
-│   ├── database/
-│   │   ├── config/
-│   │   ├── db/
-│   │   ├── docs/
-│   │   ├── quick_start.py
-│   │   ├── README.md
-│   │   ├── scripts/
-│   │   └── tests/
-│   ├── platforms-tools/
-│   ├── languages-commands/
-│   ├── packages/
-│   ├── file-types/
-│   ├── statistics/
-│   ├── genai-nlp/
-│   ├── machine-learning/
-│   └── graphs/
+├── phase9_machine_learning/      # Machine Learning
+├── phase10_testing/              # Testing & Validation
+├── MASTER_CURRICULUM_OUTLINE.md  # Complete curriculum overview
+├── utils.py                      # Utility functions
 ├── venv/                    # Virtual environment (created during setup) ├── requirements.txt         # Python dependencies
 ├── .env                     # Environment variables and secrets